xscr33m/TraderPlusEditor/README.md

    4. Click on "Load File" and select your TraderPlusPriceConfig.json.
    5. Enjoy editing the prices.
    6. When you are finished editing, simply click "Export File".
 A new TraderPlusPriceConfig.json will be created in the export folder, which you can access using the "Open Export Folder" button.
-   7.Replace the old TraderPlusPriceConfig.json on your server with the new one.
+   7. Replace the old TraderPlusPriceConfig.json on your server with the new one.

 ## Features